-Part III is only available to agencies and Tour Operators in
+Part III is only available to

+Travel Agencies and Tour Operators in

-Sustainable Destinations that have been awarded the Charter under Part I and are within the five-year period of the certificate.
+Sustainable Destinations that have been

+awarded the Charter under Part I,

+are within the five-year period of the award

+and have already tourism businesses awarded

+under Part II as Charter Partners.

-Tour Operators should also be engaged in Partnership working with Protected Area authorities, communities and local businesses.
+Tour Operators and Travel Agecies should also be engaged in Partnership working with Protected Area authorities, communities and local businesses.

-Tour Operators working under this framework will agree to work in Partnership with the authority responsible for the strategy in the Protected Area and the local tourist service providers.
+Tour Operators and Travel Agencies working under this framework will agree to work in Partnership with the authority responsible for the strategy in the Protected Area and the local tourist service providers.
 This will involve analysing the compatibility of its products with the objectives of the area.